alvarowolfx/mearm-web-bluetooth/README.md

 ## Web part

 The web part of the project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-I user this [article](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) on developers google to figure out the web bluetooth part.
+I used this [article](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) at developers.google to figure out how to use the web bluetooth api.